blog-img (8)

 Landlords and tenants have rights and responsibilities they should both uphold for a smooth landlord-tenant relationship.
 Renters’ rights exist to enhance a habitable living environment and protect tenants from unfair treatment based on a clear understanding of the lease terms.
 Skilled Philadelphia civil rights advocates provide an overview of these rights.

-Equal Housing Rights
+PA Equal Housing Rights

 The Fair Housing Act stipulates that landlords must uphold equitable inclusion and consideration for everyone regardless of color, race, religion, gender, national origin, disability, or family status.
 Recently, there has been a growing awareness and proactive approach towards fair housing practices.